blimpio/blimp-python/README.md

 # blimp-python #
 This library allows you to interact with the Blimp API using Python.
+You can find more information about Blimp's Public API documentation at [http://dev.getblimp.com/](http://dev.getblimp.com/).
+If you have any problems or requests please contact [support](mailto:support@getblimp.com?subject=Blimp API Python library).

 Inspired by Mike Lewis' [Python Foursquare v2 library](https://github.com/mLewisLogic/foursquare).

 ## License ##
 Licensed under the MIT License.